kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 ## Objective

-In this guide, you will learn how to create a fully functional Audio Virtual Assistant that:
+In this tutorial, you will learn how to create a fully functional Audio Virtual Assistant that:

 - Accepts voice input from a microphone
 - Transcribes it using ASR (Automatic Speech Recognition)